TheVisualHub/MembraneFoundry/BurnBilayer/README.md

 ## 🧊 ELSE:

-    - Just adapt the generated run.pbs files or the ${run_file} in the burn_bilayer.sh according to your local claster.
+    - Just adapt the generated run.pbs files or the ${run_file} in the burn_bilayer.sh according to your local cluster.
     - This is very easy!